EmmanuelOwusu/GENE-CLASSIFICATION/README.md

 kernel), Kernel ridge Regression(Polynomial kernel) and SVM with RBF kernel respectively.

-* This indicates that, these kernels work well on the data set.
+* This indicates that, these Kernels work well on the data set.

 * In addition, simple models performed better than Support Vector Machine (SVM) in general.